Preparing for your appointmentBy Mayo Clinic Staff

-How you learn about your child's condition — if your child has DiGeorge syndrome — depends greatly on the combination of medical problems that are present and their severity.
+- At birth.
 If certain conditions — a severe heart defect, cleft palate or a combination of other factors typical of DiGeorge syndrome — are readily apparent at birth, diagnostic tests will likely begin before your child leaves the hospital.

 Well-baby visits and annual checkups

 It's important to take your child to all regularly scheduled well-baby visits and annual appointments.
-These visits can be important for identifying early signs of developmental delays and enable you to address concerns with your doctor.
+These visits can help identify early signs of developmental delays and give you the opportunity to discuss any concerns with your doctor.

-Be prepared to answer questions that your child's doctor may ask:
+Be prepared to answer questions that your child's doctor may ask, such as:

 - Does your baby have any problems feeding?